Last Updated: June 28, 2021

 We ask that all other parents drop off and pick up their children outside the building.
 If a parent needs to enter the building they must first contact the Education Director.

 The 918 Bathurst St. building will be sanitized, including railings, chairs, tables, and bathrooms.
 We ask that no more than 2 people be present in the bathroom at a given time.
-All students will wash their hands before eating during their Snack Time.
+All students will wash their hands before eating their snacks.
 Parents are asked to screen their children each morning before Shule using the Ontario Self-Assessment form or the questionnaire below.

 If you or your child have answered yes to any of these questions,